China and Russia are ahead in the global coronavirus vaccine race, bending long-standing rules as they go

 India, Brazil, Mexico and Kazakhstan have agreed to purchase Sputnik V.

 For China, the moves represent an enormous gamble.
 As the country where the novel coronavirus originated, it has sought to make amends and blunt international fury.
-But some of its earlier efforts ended up backfiring, such as when batches of face masks and other personal protective equipment exported from China were found to be defective.
+But some of its earlier efforts ended up backfiring, such as when batches of masks and other personal protective equipment exported from China were found to be defective.

 The stakes are far higher with vaccines.
-Physicians say there’s a risk of rare but severe side effects that don’t present in small-scale trials, which is why large-scale Phase 3 trials are usually conducted for months before a vaccine is approved for sale.
-Safety issues could also emerge due to rushed manufacturing.
+Physicians say there is a risk of rare but severe side effects that do not present in small-scale trials, which is why large-scale Phase 3 trials are usually conducted for months before a vaccine is approved for sale.
+Safety issues could also emerge because of rushed manufacturing.

 But if China’s bet pays off — if its vaccines prove to be safe and effective — it could cement its lead over the West in economic recovery in 2021, while also using the vaccine as a powerful diplomatic tool.